Phredreeke/humongous-dreamm/README.md

 # Humongous Games pack for DREAMM
 This pack requires an experimental build of DREAMM available on the [DREAMM discord](https://discord.gg/MABzJBWj7W)

-Many games are playable, but this is still very much a work in progress.
+Most games are playable, the games left to implement are listed [here](https://github.com/Phredreeke/humongous-dreamm/issues/2).
 EXE files are required which means currently digitally available releases will unfortunately not work.
 You can however download some [demos from the ScummVM homepage](https://www.scummvm.org/demos/#he).

 # Supported games